Ranky Tanky Builds On The Music And Culture Of Slave Descendants

 PARLER: No, I didn't.
 But, you know, the songs I grew up with in church.
 And even if it wasn't the exact words, it was the styling.
 So Charlton likes to say, you know, the elders in the church would say, we'd like to raise up a song.
 You know, whatever you're going through, you sing at the moment.

-SINGLETON: And if you look at a lot of the - you know, the names of the tracks and you listen to the songs, then you can hear at least something in one of those songs where, you know, it's a - the cry.
+SINGLETON: And if you look at a lot of the - you know, the names of the tracks and you listen to the songs, then you can hear at least something in one of those songs where, you know, it's a decry.
 It's a cry for, you know, help from the Lord or it's something that has something to do with spirituality.

 PARLER: Thanking the Lord.